Confidentiality Agreement Review

 Disclaimer: The purpose of this review is to give inventors a general understanding of Confidentiality Agreements.
 This is not legal advice.
 Inventors are advised to seek professional counsel before entering into any agreement.

 A Confidentiality Agreement is the inventor's most basic tool for protecting intellectual property.
 Intellectual property means ideas, designs, prototypes, equations, formulas, software, pictures, music, story ideas, business plans, pending patents, market research, in short, anything a person can think of.
-Also known as a Disclosure Agreement, Non-Disclosure Agreement ("NDA") and other names, the Confidentiality Agreement enables an inventor to disclose intellectual property without losing rights to that property.
+Also known as a Disclosure Agreement, Non-Disclosure Agreement (NDA) and other names, the Confidentiality Agreement enables an inventor to disclose intellectual property without losing rights to that property.

 The value of any Confidentiality Agreement is roughly proportionate to the difficulty of obtaining it.
 At one extreme are suppliers that have little or no issue in signing strong agreements.
 At the other extreme are potential licensees that are reluctant to sign anything but the weakest sort of agreement.
 For unsolicited inventions the typical Fortune 500 Confidentiality Agreement essentially says,

-It should be clear that just getting any old Confidentiality Agreement isn't enough if you have a valuable secret you need to disclose.
+It should be clear that just getting any old Confidentiality Agreement is not enough if you have a valuable secret you need to disclose.
 In fact a bad Confidentiality Agreement, such as the one described above, could be worse than nothing at all.
 An inventor needs a good agreement with teeth.
 The trick is having the right amount of bite.
 Too much bite will cause important potential partners to walk away.

 Finally, whenever an inventor discloses confidential information he or she risks losing certain patent rights unless the disclosure is properly covered by agreements and law.